 - 4.5.4 Bus priority measures are limited in West Berkshire, and have historically been managed with bus gates, enabling more direct routes for bus services, and preventing through car traffic.
-The current bus gates are: - Park Way bridge, Newbury, enforced by camera - Two sump-busters in Calcot Underwood Road to Carters Rise, and Pollards Way / The Chase - Sainsbury's Calcot, allowing buses to exit stop to gain access to Pincents Lane for IKEA - Rising bollards between Urguhart Road and Braemore Close, Thatcham. - 4.5.5 A key area of Transport Focus's recent 'getting passengers back on buses' research was improving punctuality.
+The current bus gates are: - Park Way bridge, Newbury, enforced by camera - Two sump-busters in Calcot Underwood Road to Carters Rise, and Pollards Way / The Chase - Sainsbury's Calcot, allowing buses to exit stop to gain access to Pincents Lane for IKEA - Rising bollards between Urquhart Road and Braemore Close, Thatcham. - 4.5.5 A key area of Transport Focus's recent 'getting passengers back on buses' research was improving punctuality.
 The graph below shows punctuality in West Berkshire since 2015, which has been better that average when compared to other non-metropolitan areas in England over recent years.
-It has remained fairly consistent at around 83% to 84% until rising during the pandemic as a result of less traffic and fewer passengers.
+It has remained fairly consistent at around 83% to 84% until rising during the pandemic.
+As more traffic and higher passenger numbers are returning, punctuality is again starting to suffer.